OpenNebula/docs/source/administration/networking/vxlan.rst

-.. _hm-vlan:
+.. _vxlan:

 ============
-802.1Q VLAN
+VXLAN
 ============

-This guide describes how to enable Network isolation provided through host-managed VLANs.
-This driver will create a bridge for each OpenNebula Virtual Network and attach an VLAN tagged network interface to the bridge.
-This mechanism is compliant with `IEEE 802.1Q <http://en.wikipedia.org/wiki/IEEE_802.1Q>`__.
+This guide describes how to enable Network isolation provided through the VXLAN encapsulation protocol.
+This driver will create a bridge for each OpenNebula Virtual Network and attach a VXLAN tagged network interface to the bridge.

 The VLAN id will be the same for every interface in a given network, calculated by adding a constant to the network id.
 It may also be forced by specifying an VLAN\_ID parameter in the :ref:`Virtual Network template <vnet_template>`.

+Additionally each VLAN has associated a multicast address to encapsulate L2 broadcast and multicast traffic.
+This address is assigned by default to the 239.0.0.0/8 range as defined by RFC 2365 (Administratively Scoped IP Multicast).
+In particular the multicast address is obtained by adding the VLAN\_ID to the 239.0.0.0/8 base address.

 Requirements
 ============

-A network switch capable of forwarding VLAN tagged traffic.
-The physical switch ports should be VLAN trunks.
+The hypervisors must run a Linux kernel (>3.7.0) that natively supports the VXLAN protocol and the associated iproute2 package.

+When all the hypervisors are connected to the same broadcasting domain just be sure that the multicast traffic is not filtered by any iptable rule in the hypervisors.
+However if the multicast traffic needs to traverse routers a multicast protocol like IGMP needs to be configured in your network.

 Considerations & Limitations
 ============================

-This driver requires some previous work on the network components, namely the switches, to enable VLAN trunking in the network interfaces connected to the OpenNebula hosts.
-If this is not activated the VLAN tags will not get trough and the network will behave erratically.
+This driver works with the default UDP server port 8472.

+VXLAN traffic is forwarded to a physical device, this device can be configured to be a VLAN tagged interface.
+The current version of the driver does not automatically create the 802.1Q interface, so you need to configured it in the hypervisors in case you need them.

 Configuration
 =============